migtools/volume-snapshot-mover/docs/design/batching.md

 ## Implementation details
-Configurable *int64 values, `dpa.spec.dataMover.maxConcurrentBackupVolumes` and
+Configurable values, `dpa.spec.dataMover.maxConcurrentBackupVolumes` and `dpa.spec.dataMover.maxConcurrentRestoreVolumes`, can be used to specify a number of `volumeSnapshotBackup` and `volumeSnapshotRestore` CRs that should be operated on at once.
+These values will be set as enviroment variables on the data mover deployment to be read by the volumeSnapshotMover controller.
-`dpa.spec.dataMover.maxConcurrentRestoreVolumes`, can be used to specify a number of `volumeSnapshotBackup` and `volumeSnapshotRestore` CRs that should be operated on at once.

 For example, given 100 PVs, a user may want to use VolumeSnapshotMover to backup 15 at a time and restore 20 at a time for improved performance.